National Security, Weapons Science

 National security and weapons science supports a variety of deployed systems, both for the nuclear stockpile and for monitoring and understanding natural and man-made phenomena.

-LANL is the design agency for the W76/W88 Submarine Launched Ballistic Missile warheads, the W78 Intercontinental Ballistic Missile warhead, and the B61 gravity bomb.
+Los Alamos National Laboratory is the design agency for the W76/W88 Submarine Launched Ballistic Missile warheads, the W78 Intercontinental Ballistic Missile warhead, and the B61 gravity bomb.
 These four systems constitute 80 percent of the nation’s on-alert nuclear deterrent.